giavinh79/portfolio-new/README.md

 ## Todos

+1. Dark Mode
-1. Integrate CMS to easily add new projects (i.e. Strapi, Netlify CMS...)
+2. Integrate CMS to easily add new projects (i.e. Strapi, Netlify CMS...)
-2. Add old chat, socsreynolds, mrflatbeds, and form builder projects
+3. Add old chat, socsreynolds, mrflatbeds, and form builder projects
-3. Convert all icons into SVGs so we don't need to call/rely on devicon link
+4. Convert all icons into SVGs so we don't need to call/rely on devicon link
-4. Disabled buttons on featured projects page for mobile navs
+5. Disabled buttons on featured projects page for mobile navs
-5. TypeScript
 6. Consider adding framer motion for animations/transitions
 7. Small date badges beside projects (top right of title)
 8. Filter (fixed icon for filtering projects by technology)
-9. Dark Mode